 How Do You Make Memory Foam?

-Memory foam begins life as polyurethane plastic, to which a chemical blend of polyols and monols are added in order to create the foams slow flexibility properties.
-Fillers such as calcium carbonate are then included in the mix so as to create body and reduce tackiness.
-Once completed, the entire mixture is then heated so that all of the ingredients mix together.
-This now blended mixture is then churned in order to add air pockets to the mixture which makes it foam-like.
+Memory foam begins life as polyurethane plastic.
+A chemical blend of polyols and monols create a mixture with slow flexibility.
+Fillers such as calcium carbonate are then included in the mix to create body and reduce tackiness.
+Once completed, the entire mixture is heated to allow the ingredients to blend together.
+This now blended mixture is then churned to add air pockets, thus making it foam-like.

-At this point in time, the foam is in a liquid-like state, similar to the consistency of soft dough.
+At this point, the foam is in a liquid-like state.
+This is similar to the consistency of soft dough.
 It is then poured it into a mould at an exact temperature and speed.
 Whilst within the mould, the hot mixture is manipulated to force any present air out.
-This, as a result, forms an open celled structure.
+As a result, this forms an open cell structure.
 To form the foam, the mixture is then rapidly dried.
 After this, the foam is cooled, removed, washed, dried and thoroughly inspected to search for inconsistencies.

 WHO ORIGINALLY CREATED MEMORY FOAM?

-Memory foam made its debut in 1966 when NASA’s Ames Research Center was commissioned to improve the safety of spacecraft cushions.
-That’s right!
-This foam was originally created for astronauts, in order to reduce the amount of pressure their bodies were subjected to through G-Force.
-It wouldn’t be until much later on that this product would take the form of memory foam mattresses.
-At this point in time, memory foam was referred to as “slow spring back foam” as a result of its unique properties.
-The product was later on commercialised for use in medical equipment, in order to reduce patient body tension and in sports equipment such as helmet linings for American football players.
+It wasn’t until much later on that this material would be used to make memory foam mattresses.
+At this point in time, it was referred to as “slow spring back foam” because of its unique properties.
+The product was later on commercialised for use in medical equipment to reduce patient body tension, as well as in sports equipment such as helmet linings for American football players.

-NASA released the foam into the public domain in the early 1980’s, almost twenty years after its original development.
+NASA released the foam into the public domain in the early 1980s, almost twenty years after its original development.
 At this point in time, however, very few companies were willing to work with the product.
 This was due to the fact that the production methods for creating it then were complex, unreliable and costly.
-Once the production costs for memory foam began to decline, more and more companies began to pick it up as a viable means to produce new and exciting memory foam mattresses.
-Nowadays we use this foam in a variety of applications such as within wheelchair seating, memory foam mattresses, pillows, sheets and more!
+Once the production costs for memory foam began to decline and the process was refined, more and more companies began using it to create new and exciting mattresses.
+Nowadays, this foam is used for a variety of different applications.

 Purchase Memory Foam From GB Foam Direct